Deadly shooting rocks Beirut as tensions over blast probe erupt | Law-Order

 Coming after repeated warnings from Hezbollah and its allies that continuing Bitar's probe would split the country, the violence may create a pretext to shut down or shelve further investigation into the explosion.
 President Michel Aoun vowed that those responsible for Thursday's gunfire would be held accountable, saying in a televised speech it was "unacceptable that weapons are once more the means of communication among Lebanese rivals".

-During the attack, local television stations broadcast footage of bullets bouncing off buildings and people running for cover.
-One of the dead was a woman who was struck by a bullet while in her home, a military source said.
-At a nearby school, teachers instructed infant children to lie face down on the ground with their hands on their heads, a Reuters witness said.
-A lifeless body was dragged from the street by bystanders in footage broadcast by al-Jadeed TV.

-The army said in a statement the gunfire had targeted protesters as they passed through the Teyouneh traffic circle located in an area dividing Christian and Shi'ite Muslim neighbourhoods.
-The shooting began from the Christian neighborhood of Ain el-Remmaneh, from where the civil war was set off, before spiralling into an exchange of fire, a military source said.
+The army initially said gunfire had targeted protesters as they passed through the Teyouneh traffic circle dividing Christian and Shi'ite Muslim neighbourhoods.
+It later said there had been an "altercation and exchange of fire" as protesters were on their way to the demonstration.
+The shooting began from the Christian neighborhood of Ain el-Remmaneh, the site of a massacre that helped ignite the civil war, before spiralling into an exchange of fire, a military source said.

 Interior Minister Mawlawi said all the dead were from one side, meaning Shi'ites.
 Hezbollah and the Amal Movement said groups had fired at protesters from rooftops, aiming at their heads in an attack they said aimed to drag Lebanon into conflict.

-As Prime Minister Najib Mikati called for calm, the army deployed heavily in the area around Teyouneh and said it would open fire against any armed person on the road.
+The army deployed heavily in the area around Teyouneh and said it would open fire against any armed person on the road.
+It later said it arrested nine people, including a Syrian.
 Bursts of gunfire were heard for hours.

+Prime Minister Najib Mikati told Reuters the events were a setback to the government but would be overcome.
+"Lebanon is going through a difficult phase not an easy one.
+We are like a patient in front of the emergency room," he said.
+"We have a lot of stages after that to complete recovery."

 U.S., FRANCE URGE IMPARTIAL PROBE The United States and France said Lebanon's judiciary must be allowed to investigate the port blast in an independent and impartial manner.
 Gulf state Kuwait urged its citizens to leave.